Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Crinipellis zonata

 Description:

-Ecology: Saprobic; growing alone or in small clusters on hardwood debris; summer and fall; east of the Rocky Mountains.
+Ecology: Saprobic; growing alone or in small clusters on the woody debris of oaks and other hardwoods (sticks, logs) or rarely on decaying leaves; summer and fall; widely distributed east of the Great Plains.

-Gills: Free from the stem or nearly so; close; white; not discoloring.
+Gills: Free from the stem or nearly so; crowded or close; white to ivory; not discoloring, or discoloring a little brownish.

 Flesh: Whitish in cap; insubstantial.

-Odor and Taste: Taste mild to slightly mealy; odor not distinctive.
+Odor and Taste: Taste mild to slightly mealy; odor not distinctive, or somewhat fishy or mealy.

 Spore Print: White.